Pandemic Unemployment Assistance

 How to apply

-- Download this guide then apply for regular unemployment benefits, even though you may not qualify for them.
+- Apply for regular unemployment benefits, even though you may not qualify for them.
 Federal law requires this.

 - File weekly claims to get paid.

 Before we can approve you for expanded benefits, we must first find out if you are eligible for regular unemployment benefits.
 Please fill out the online application the best you can.